LucasJMO/E6Plus/classes/Sorcerer.md

 A character with more than one class that grants a familiar may have only one familiar at a time.

 **Advanced Learning**: Each time a Sorcerer gains a level he can learn one additional spell from any spell list he desires.
+Spells learned this way cannot be a higher level than the Sorcerer can cast.

-**Metamagician**: Once per day per class level a Sorcerer can apply one of Empower Spell, Enlarge Spell, Extend Spell, Heighten Spell, Maximize Spell, Quicken Spell, Silent Spell, or Widen Spell to a spell he casts without increasing the spell's level.
+**Metamagician**: Once per day per class level a Sorcerer can apply one of Empower Spell, Enlarge Spell, Extend Spell, Heighten Spell, Maximize Spell, Quicken Spell, Sculpt Spell, Silent Spell, or Widen Spell to a spell he casts without increasing the spell's level.

 **Bonus Feat**: At 2nd and 6th level, a Sorcerer gains a bonus feat.
 She can choose a metamagic feat, an item creation feat, or Spell Mastery.
 The Sorcerer must still meet all prerequisites for a bonus feat, including caster level minimums.